 Human Trafficking: Globally

-Human trafficking is modern-day slavery; the buying and selling of humans.
-We only thought slavery ended with the Emancipation Proclamation.
-It’s alive and well today with more slaves than at any point in history - Global Slavery Index estimates 45.8 million slaves are in the world today.
-The two most common forms of human trafficking are sexual slavery/commercial sex trade and forced labor.
+Human trafficking is slavery.
+It's the commodification and objectification of human beings.
+At it's essence, it is the exploitation of vulnerability.
+The Global Slavery Index estimates 45.8 million slaves are in the world today.
+The two most common forms of human trafficking are commercial sex trade and forced labor.
+The International Labor Organization (ILO) estimates that 98% of sex trafficking victims across the globe are women and children.

-It is the fastest-growing crime in the world, with the perpetrators making $150 billion a year (globally) buying and selling people for their profit and pleasure; about $99 billion of that is from the forced commercial sex trade, according to an ILO report, and the other $51 billion is from forced work, including construction, mining, agriculture and domestic servitude.
+It is a highly-organized and lucrative business, with the traffickers making $150 billion a year (globally) buying and selling people for their profit and pleasure; about $99 billion of that is from the forced commercial sex trade, according to an ILO report, and the other $51 billion is from forced work, including construction, mining, agriculture and domestic servitude.
 The profits are huge and the risk of being prosecuted is slim - the United Nations says 99% of victims are never rescued.

 Domestic Minor Sex Trafficking (DMST)